Telmário Mota

 Telmário Mota (born February 15, 1958) is a Brazilian politician and journalist.
 He had represented Roraima in the Federal Senate from 2015 to 2023.
 He is a member of the Republican Party of the Social Order (PROS).

+Mota was arrested over murder of Antônia Araújo, his own daughter's mother, who was shot dead days before she was due to testify against him.